Darien DUI Lawyer

 A DUI is a criminal charge.
 If it is someone’s first time receiving a drunk driving charge, it is probably a misdemeanor, but if they already have the charge on their record, it could be escalated into a felony.
 If someone is convicted of either, they are going to have a permanent criminal record.
 There is also a lot of social stigma that comes with a DUI.
 People are sometimes ashamed when they get the charge.

 On top of all of the criminal and community social stigmas and penalties, an individual will also lose their license for a period of time by being arrested, even if they are not convicted of a DUI.
 If someone is convicted or if they plead guilty to a felony charge, they must serve a minimum of 120 days in jail, and could face up to two years.
 After that concludes, there will be a period of probation and a fine.
 The probation would include substance abuse and alcohol treatment check-ins with an officer, as well as urine samples.
 This may also include community service.
-A lawyer in Darien could help someone accused of DUI minimize the potential penalties of this charge.
+An attorney in Darien could help someone accused of DUI minimize the potential penalties of this charge.

 Does Connecticut Use Deferred Sentencing?